California Water 101

 The Delta also is a significant estuary – a delicate environment where the fresh water from the inland rivers mixes with ocean water from the San Francisco Bay.

-It’s the largest estuary on the west coasts of North and South America.
+It’s the largest freshwater tidal estuary on the west coasts of North and South America.
 The diverse ecosystem supports 750 different species of plants, fish and animals.
-An estimated 80 percent of the state’s commercial fishery species live in or migrate through the Delta, and millions of migratory waterfowl rely on the region’s wetlands as they travel through the state’s Pacific Flyway from South America to Alaska.
+An estimated 80 percent of the state’s commercial fishery species live in or migrate through the Delta, and millions of migratory waterfowl rely on the region’s wetlands as they travel the Pacific Flyway from South America to Alaska.

 The Delta also is a regional playground.
 With 290 shoreline recreation areas, 200 marinas with 12,000 in-water boat slips, 635 miles of boating waterways, and 61,000 acres of open water, the Delta draws nearly seven million visitors a year.
 Activities such as fishing, boating, waterskiing, wind surfing, sightseeing, birding, biking and camping generate about $1 billion annually in economic activity and support about 8,000 jobs, according to a state analysis.